 Although we hypothesized that responses to the different carbon types in the NDS arrays would vary, biofilms responded similarly to all carbon sources (glucose, arabinose, cellobiose).
 Although arabinose has been used as a less labile form of carbon in some studies (e.g., Newbold et al. 2006), our results show that it is just as bioavailable as glucose in this study system.
 Similarly, we used cellobiose as a breakdown product of cellulose that we predicted would be less bioavailable than glucose or arabinose, yet it was equally bioavailable to those more simple carbon sources.
 It is unclear if arabinose and cellobiose bioavailability is equally high as glucose in most streams or if it was high in these urban streams because of the systemic dominance of recalcitrant carbon and/or the presence of N and P in the NDS agars.

-Overall, these results indicate spatio-temporal variation in biofilm carbon use patterns related primarily to seasonal changes in the DOM pool and secondarily to reach scale patterns such as stream burial that can alter the microbial effort to acquire different carbon sources.
-We documented evidence that the pulse of labile autochthonous carbon in the spring might have acted as a nutrient source as well as an energy source, but more work is needed to resolve this conclusively.
-Additionally, we documented widespread carbon limitation in these urban streams which could have been induced by the dominance of recalcitrant terrestrial sources from the watershed, limited production of labile DOM due to stream burial, high background nutrient concentration leading to rapid CBOM consumption (e.g., Rosemond et al. 2015), or some combination of those factors.
-Together, differences in carbon use patterns within the stream reach likely have implications at the river network scale, particularly in drainages dominated by urban infrastructure that alternate between buried and open stream reaches.
-Because the limited quantity of labile carbon is more likely to be used in situ, urban systems with buried reaches may export a higher proportion of recalcitrant carbon than unburied streams, possibly increasing C flux from streams to receiving water bodies but reducing labile carbon subsidies.
+Overall, these results indicate spatio-temporal variation in biofilm carbon use patterns related primarily to seasonal changes in the DOM pool and secondarily to reach scale patterns, such as stream burial.
+We found that the pulse of labile autochthonous carbon in the spring might have acted as a nutrient source as well as an energy source, but more work is needed to resolve this conclusively.
+Additionally, we documented widespread carbon limitation in these urban streams which could have been induced by the dominance of recalcitrant OM sources from the watershed, limited in situ production of labile DOM due to stream burial, high background nutrient concentration leading to rapid CBOM consumption (e.g., Rosemond et al. 2015), or some combination of those factors.
+Together, differences in carbon use patterns among buried and open reaches likely has implications at the river network scale, particularly in drainages dominated by urban infrastructure that alternate between buried and open stream reaches.
+Because the limited quantity of labile carbon is more likely to be used in situ, urban systems with buried reaches may export a higher proportion of recalcitrant carbon than unburied streams, possibly increasing C flux from streams to receiving water bodies, but reducing labile carbon subsidies.
 Further, when DOM sources are dominated by recalcitrant carbon, uptake and use of nitrogen and phosphorus could decrease, further loading downstream ecosystems with nutrients.
-Therefore, differential carbon use in an urban stream continuum is likely to have consequences for biogeochemical cycling of other nutrients and for downstream export of DOM, nutrients, and inorganic carbon.
+Therefore, differential carbon use along the urban stream continuum is likely to have consequences for biogeochemical cycling of other nutrients and for downstream export of DOM, nutrients, and inorganic carbon.

 Our work also suggests important considerations for management and restoration of urban streams.
 Stream daylighting is an engineering approach to urban stream restoration whereby buried streams are redesigned to be open to light (Pinkham 2000).
 Daylighting is increasingly seen as an effective management approach to improve stream water quality and ecosystem function with respect to nutrient cycling in urban ecosystems (Beaulieu et al. 2015; Pennino et al. 2015).
 Our results show that an additional mechanism of improvement may be to increase high quality autochthonous labile organic carbon availability to microbes that can support nitrogen removal processes such as denitrification (Newcomer et al. 2012).
 Few studies have examined the biogeochemical impacts of daylighting streams (Newcomer Johnson et al. 2016) and how the ecosystem changes over time after daylighting.
 Future research on carbon limitation in buried streams should elucidate how daylighting affects stream ecosystem function and provisioning of ecosystem services like nutrient reduction, especially in the broader context of watershed carbon sources and floodplain connectivity.

 Acknowledgements